Cookie choices

 Yes — that's the default.
 The monochrome manga style uses halftone screentones for shading and pure black ink for outlines.
 Switch to color (shōnen, shōjo cel-shading) before rendering if your project calls for it.

 Yes.
 Save your protagonists to your character library on chapter 1.
 Every new chapter pins the same cast — same faces, same hair, same costumes.
-Continuation features on the Creator plan add automatic chapter-arc generation.
+Continuation features on the Pro plan add automatic chapter-arc generation.

 Monochrome manga (classic screentone look), shōnen (action-comic high-contrast), gekiga (gritty seinen-style realism), and soft anime (color cel-shaded).
 Plus you can also pick non-manga styles — webtoon, anime, even Western comic book — if your project crosses traditions.